Seyaji/adelante/readme.md

 you will be asked some questions to generate an adelante.json file

-As of version 1.1.1 the only option that makes a diffrernce is when you enter the path for you abi.json file.
+As of version 1.1.1 you can:
+- generate inline functions or extract them to their own files
+- generate inline components or extract them to their own files
-(more support and options coming soon!)
+- use a combination of the two, e.g inline functions and extracted components (javascript support and other options coming soon!)

 its reccomended that you

 to install the dependencies
-- copy your abi file into the src directory
+- copy your abi file into the root project directory
-- define the path to your abi file in the adelante.json file
+- define the path to your abi file in the adelante.json file (if you didnt do it when you generated the adelante file)
-- run yarn start and it will output the files to a directory named after your contract name
+- run npx adelante and it will output the files to a directory named after your contract name (more output options comming soon)

 ## Currently it: